TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/pascal/index.md/index.md

 end.
 ```

-As usual, we’ll tackle this implementation line by line.
+As usual, we'll tackle this implementation line by line.
 Up
 first, we have the program line which declares the name of
 the program and a list of file descriptors.